zachramsey/Fa23_ES_Lab5/README.md

 ---

 **Notes:**
-Available libraries for I2C and RS232 communication can be used.
+Available libraries for I2C and RS232 communication can be used. <br>
-Used libraries must be mentioned in post-lab report.
+Used libraries must be mentioned in post-lab report. <br>
 Some libraries need to be configured for the specific AVR microcontroller used.